sinapila/sinapila/README.md

 ## Hi there 👋

+-👋 Hi, I’m Sina.
+Born to live and die with computers

+-👀 I’m interested in : Python, C++, Deep learning and Data processing

+-📫 i'm always available at <a href="https://t.me/Electornn" target="_blank">telegram</a

 <!--
 **sinapila/sinapila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.